NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/iot.md

  <br>
 **Extended Use Cases:**

-Bluetooth integration opens up new use cases, such as controlling the light from a mobile app or a Bluetooth-enablight device, offering flexibility beyond traditional web-based control.
+Bluetooth integration opens up new use cases, such as controlling the light from a mobile app or a Bluetooth-enlight device, offering flexibility beyond traditional web-based control.

 In conclusion, integrating Bluetooth capability ensures the robustness and continuity of the system, allowing users to maintain control over the light even during Wi-Fi downtimes.
 This enhances overall system reliability, user satisfaction, and versatility across different operational scenarios.
  <br>
-**bluetooth case**
+**Bluetooth case**

-First download Arduino Bluetooth Controller from app store
+First, download the Arduino Bluetooth Controller from the app store

 <img style="float: center;" width=700 src="image/bf.jpg">

 Then open it and click terminal as follows
  <img style="float: center;" width=700 src="image/bs.jpg">

-Finally Write a command to control the light
+Finally, Write a command to control the light

   <img style="float: center;" width=700 src="image/bt.jpg">
    <br>